kryadov/video2docs/README.md

 ## How It Works

 1. **Video Processing**:
-   - For YouTube videos: Downloads the video using pytube
+   - For YouTube videos: Downloads the video using pytubefix
    - For local files: Uses the provided file path
    - Extracts frames from the video at regular intervals